A Multi-Faceted Study of Nematic Order Reconstruction in Microfluidic Channels: Passive and Active flows

 \subsubsection{Active flows}

 As explained previously, we consider active flows with constant concentration $c$, and take $c>c^*$.
 To this end, we fix $c=\sqrt{2\pi}$ in the following numerical experiments.
 For $L^*$ large (small nano-scale channel domains), we find OR-type solutions when $\omega=\pm\frac{1}{4}$, and these are stable.
 In Fig. \ref{fig:L_infinty_active}, we plot these solutions when $p_x=-1$ and for three different values of $\Gamma$, which we recall is proportional to the activity parameter $\alpha_2$.
-We only have $s(0)\approx0$ when $\Gamma=1$, in which case the director profile exhibits polydomain structures.
+We only have $s(0)< 0.5 $ when $\Gamma=1$, in which case the director profile exhibits polydomain structures.
 As $\Gamma$ increases, $s(0)$ increases and $s \to 1$ almost everywhere, so that OR-type solutions are only possible for small values of $p_x$ and $\Gamma$.
 Increasing $|p_x|$ for a fixed value of $\Gamma$, also drives $s\to1$ everywhere.
-Looking at Fig. \ref{fig:L_infinty} and \ref{fig:L_infinty_active} together, we notice that if $Q_{11}$ is positive in the interior, the nematic director has a splay deformation and if $Q_{11}$ is negative in the interior, the director has a bend deformation.